Greenwood Academy, Dreghorn: House system

-The school uses a house system, with each pupil placed in one of seven houses: Annick, Gailes, Montgomery, Overtoun, Perceton, Shewalton and Warrix.
+The school uses a house system, with each pupil placed in one of eight houses: Annick, Broomlands, Gailes, Montgomery, Overtoun, Perceton, Shewalton and Warrix.
+Each house represents an area in Irvine.
+Each house has a guidance teacher alongside two house captains.

 Sports

 The school has two sports halls, a dance studio, a fitness suite, a range of grass pitches and an AstroTurf pitch.
-Sports offered include badminton, basketball, dance, fitness training, 5-a-side football, football, gymnastics, handball, hockey, netball, volleyball, cricket, rounders, rugby, short tennis and table tennis.
+Sports offered include badminton, basketball, dance, fitness training, 5-a-side football, football, gymnastics, handball, hockey, netball, volleyball, rounders, short tennis and table tennis.